 - A lot of time and money will be wasted on this.
 Verifying production, of hydrogen for example, requires a lot of manual data entry by on-site agents and, on top of that, audits which are both costly and less efficient than our continuous, real-time analysis solution (an audit only records a production sample).

 On top of that, we are also losing time with the competition that exists today between different labels, and this fragmentation is dangerous.
 For example, imagine a green hydrogen producer in Spain who wants to export to another European country: right now, not all countries have the same certification system, so other countries don't necessarily "recognize" foreign certifications.
-That's why at Point Twelve we offer a digital passport per batch, which can be integrated into national registers as our projects progress.
+That's why at Atmen we offer a digital passport per batch, which can be integrated into national registers as our projects progress.
 The aim is to automate certification across borders.

 - There is a risk that players will lose confidence in less-than-transparent certifications.
 Today, there are few simple, reliable ways of proving that you are really producing something renewable and green.
 A lot of public money is being invested, many customers are interested in this subject, and the slightest failure on the part of one player could have an impact on all the others.
 Our solution is there to maximize the confidence of consumers, the regulator and the producers themselves in the sustainability of what they produce.